Dalton098/cs477_Keras/report.md

 | **30** | 0.9093   | 0.0087 |
 | **50** | 0.9095   | 0.0087 |

 Increasing the epochs increased the the overall performance as well.
-I settled on leaving epochs at 50.
+I settled on leaving epochs at 50 since it was it did not run for too long but still gave good results.
 By increasing the epochs you are increasing the number of times the model is run through the data and each time it performed better.

 ##### Learning Rate